Dalkhola: Transport

 The largest railway station and busiest Rack point in the district is located in Dalkhola.
 This railway connects to several major cities, including Siliguri, Kolkata, Guwahati, Delhi, Jaipur, Chennai and Patna.
 Bus transportation runs from Dalkhola to Siliguri, Raiganj, Kishanganj, Kaliaganj, Balurghat, and Malda.

 AC bus services for Kolkata, Bhutan, Patna and Siliguri are also available from Dalkhola.

-Festivals

-Many religious festivals are observed in Dalkhola.
-The three largest festivals are Durga puja, Eid, and Diwali.
-Other festivals include Holi, Chhat Puja, Muharram, Saraswati Puja, Kali Puja, Dushera, Christmas, and Bishwakarama Puja.

 Media

-Dalkhola press club is under on District Press Club.
-A fortnight newspaper called Nava Provat Jyoti was published from Dalkhola.
+Dalkhola Press Club is under the District Press Club.
+A fortnightly newspaper called Nava Provat Jyoti was published from Dalkhola.